Azure-Samples/active-directory-b2c-dotnet-webapp-and-webapi/README.md

 - Provide a descriptive Name for the ASP.NET Web API, for example, `My Test ASP.NET Web API`.
 You will identify this application by its Name whenever working in the Azure portal.
 - Set the **Reply URL** to `https://localhost:44332/`.
 This is the port number that this ASP.NET Web API sample is configured to run on.
+- Create the application.
+- Once the application is created, open your `My Test ASP.NET Web API` application and then open the **Expose API ** tab (in the left nav menu).
 - Set the **AppID URI** to `demoapi`.
 This AppID URI is a unique identifier representing this particular ASP.NET Web API.
 The AppID URI is used to construct the scopes that are configured in your ASP.NET Web Application.
-For example, in this ASP.NET Web API sample, the scope will have the value `https://<your-tenant-name>.onmicrosoft.com/demoapi/read`
+For example, in this ASP.NET Web API sample, the scope will have the value `https://<your-tenant-name>.onmicrosoft.com/demoapi/read`.
-- Create the application.
-- Once the application is created, open your `My Test ASP.NET Web API` application and then open the **Published Scopes** window (in the left nav menu).
-Add the following 2 scopes:
+- Add the following 2 scopes:
   - **Scope** named `read` followed by a description `demoing a read scenario`.
   - **Scope** named `write` followed by a description `demoing a write scenario`.
 - Click **Save**.